KobaKhit/Getting-and-cleaning-data-project/README.md

 4. Creates a second, independent tidy data set `dataset2.csv` with the average of each variable for each activity and each subject.

 ## run_analysis.R
 This script requires no additional packages.
-To run it download it to your working directory and run the command `source("run_analysis.R")`
+To run it source the script like so `source("run_analysis.R")` and run command `run_analysis.R`

 The script will produce a folder with original data called UCI HAR Dataset and a folder called result with two datasets described in the project description.